5 Common Flower Planning Errors that can Mash up your Floral Dreams

 “I am on a budget, so I am happy to do something nice for myself but want to do something small and simple for my bridesmaids to keep costs down.”

 While everyone agrees that it is your special day, remember you are the one paying for the photos of it.
 If you’re bridal party looks ordinary, they will only dress you down.
 Small bridesmaid bouquets can often leave your wedding actually looking budget.
 To keep a good look but without blowing your limited funds, look at bouquet designs that are abstract leafy loose styles, and in the case of silk bridal flowers, stick to classic and traditional blooms such as roses, peonies, hydrangea, and lilies…these will fill a bouquet fast.
 Designs that require a lot of smaller silk flowers will end up dearer, so work smart to keep within budget.
+Some budget friendly designs can be found here.

 2.)
 Pinterest Puzzle Pics